6uhrmittag/taskbutler/README.rst

 -  label_grocery: add the Todoist label you want to use for this feature
 -  grocery_seperator: the character that seperates the task name and calculated value
 -  grocery_currency: your currency.
 Tested with $ and € - but it should work with all symbols

+Setup proactive GoogleAssistant reminders
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**This feature is BETA - it work's, but it's not well tested.
+Especially due times&timezones are not well tested yet**

+This feature utilizes the "broadcast feature" in GoogleHome devices.
+The tool assistant-relay(https://github.com/greghesp/assistant-relay) can trigger a broadcast programmatically.

+1. Setup and run assistant-relay on a raspberry pi (any linux computer works- raspberry is the most common) (just follow the assistant-relay docs, it's very easy)
+    - make sure assistant-relay runs in the background and ideally is in autostart
+2. Setup taskbutler on the same raspberry pi.
+If you run multiple taskbutler instances, empty all `labelnames` in the `config.ini` except the `label` for `assistentrelay`
+    - the `config.ini` should be self explanatory.
+Don't forget to set `enable` to `true`
+3. customize the broadcast-text in `taskbutler.py`.
+Function: `createCronjob` (I told you this is beta ;D )
+4. Check the time on your raspberry.
+It needs to be your real, local time
+5. taskbutler will create cronjobs for every ask with a due time and a defined label
+6. these cronjobs will run on due time and trigger a broadcast

+notes

+- you can put a `pre.sh` file in `$HOME\.taskbutler\cronjobs` with commands what should run before any broadcast.
+Check out assistand-relay's docs for ideas.
+You can send any GoogleAssistant commands like `set volume to 20%', to reduce the volume before any broadcast
+- taskbutler also cleans up cronjobs in the past, yeahi
+- the broadcast-intro ('broadcast by $name') can't be disabled.
+This is an GoogleAsssistant feature that is hardcoded.
+Hopefully this can be disabled in future

 Start Taskbutler
 ^^^^^^^^^^^^^^^^